ArenT1981/ArenT-portfolio/agent-maze-searcher/README.md

 ## DESCRIPTION:

+![]

+Screencast above demonstrates the program running and structure of data files.

 Originally written in Scheme and then ported to Racket (only minor adjustments needed), this program implements a maze/path searching algorithm that simulates a robot reaching a destination goal.

 It reads input from a data file which defines the following properties: